American Overthrow

 Description

-The maelstrom that followed Donald Trump’s return as US president in 2025 left many bemused and disoriented.
+The maelstrom following Donald Trump’s 2025 return to the US presidency left many bemused and disoriented.
 But for Russia-watchers, what unfolded was grimly familiar.
-So much of what Trump and his inner circle have done is precisely what the Kremlin would have wanted them to do; and in too many respects, Trump’s America has started to mimic Russia itself.
+So many of the Trump administration’s destructive actions have precisely aligned with the Kremlin’s own objectives; and to a startling extent, Trump’s America is beginning to mimic Russia itself.

-Keir Giles examines the transformation of America through the prism of Kremlinology.
-What he reveals is disturbing not just for Americans, but for us all.
+Keir Giles examines America’s transformation through the prism of Kremlinology.
+What he reveals should alarm us all.

 Author(s)